Versions of Blade Runner: The Director's Cut (1992)

 The Ridley Scott-approved Director's Cut (1992, 116 minutes) was prompted by the unauthorized 1990 and 1991 theatrical release of the workprint version of the movie.
 The Director's Cut contained significant changes from the theatrical workprint version.
-Scott provided extensive notes and consultation to Warner Bros., although film preservationist/restorer Michael Arick was put in charge of creating the Director's Cut.
+Scott provided extensive notes and consultation to Warner Bros.
+Pictures, although film preservationist/restorer Michael Arick was put in charge of creating the Director's Cut.

-In October 1989, Arick discovered a 70mm print of Blade Runner at the Todd-AO vaults while searching for soundtrack masters for other films.
+In October 1989, Arick discovered a 70 mm print of Blade Runner at the Todd-AO vaults while searching for soundtrack masters for other films.
 Some time later, the print was rediscovered by two film collectors at the same vault while searching for footage from The Alamo.

 When the Cineplex Odeon Fairfax Theater in Los Angeles learned of this discovery, the theater management got permission from Warner Bros. to screen the print for a film festival set for May 1990.
 Until the screening, no one had been aware that this print was the workprint version.
-Owing to this surprise, Warner Bros. booked more screenings of the now-advertised "Director's Cut" of Blade Runner in 15 US cities.
+Owing to this surprise, Warner Bros. booked more screenings of the advertised "Director's Cut" of Blade Runner in 15 US cities.

-Ridley Scott publicly disowned this workprint version of the film as a "director's cut," citing that it was roughly edited and lacked a key scene, and the climax did not feature the score composed for the film by Vangelis.
+Ridley Scott publicly disowned this workprint version of the film as a "director's cut" saying that it was roughly edited, lacked a key scene and the climax did not feature the score composed for the film by Vangelis.
 (It featured a temporary track using Jerry Goldsmith's score from Planet of the Apes.)
 In response to Scott's dissatisfaction, Warner Bros. pulled theatrical screenings of the workprint in some cities, though it played at the NuArt Theater in Los Angeles and the Castro Theatre in San Francisco beginning in late 1991.

-In response to the sold-out screenings of the workprint (and to screenings of the theatrical cut in Houston and Washington, D.C.) and to the film's resurgent cult popularity in the early '90s, Warner Bros. decided to assemble a definitive director's cut of the film—with direction from Scott—for an official theatrical re-release in 1992.
-In addition to fleshing out several scenes, three major changes were made to the original theatrical cut:
+Because of the sold-out screenings of the workprint (and to screenings of the theatrical cut in Houston and Washington, D.C.) and to the film's resurgent cult popularity in the early '90s, Warner Bros. decided to assemble a definitive director's cut of the film—with direction from Scott—for an official theatrical re-release in 1992.
+In addition to fleshing out several scenes, three big changes were made to the original theatrical cut: